 Buildings generate approximately 40% of global emissions.
 In order to meet the Paris Agreement’s 1.5°C limit above pre-industrial levels, we must make substantial changes to the way we design, build, and manage our built environment.
-Join us as we investigate the current impacts and opportunities that the design and development of the built environment has on climate change, and vice versa.
+We investigated the current impacts and opportunities that the design and development of the built environment has on climate change, and vice versa.
 Additionally, we will explore 1) key solutions to addressing the current challenges, 2) how to reduce our resource demand on the construction of buildings, leverage the use of network technologies to create smarter buildings, and deploy more responsive solutions to make buildings more energy efficient, 3) the role of industry, government, tech, academia, and government in developing new environments that are aligned with creating healthier and more sustainable buildings.
 With Irena Badelska, Senior Executive at Measurabl; Edward Dixon, Head of ESG, Real Assets at Aviva Investors; Juliette Morgan, Head of Sustainable Development at The British Land Trust; Alexandra Bolton, Executive Director at the Centre for Digital Built Britain; and The Institute of Workplace and Facilities Management.

 Irena Badelska is a Senior Executive at the ESG SaaS platform Measurabl and is responsible for the Business Development growth in the EMEA region.
 She has over 15 years of business development, fundraising and investment experience.
 Irena is strongly committed to the fulfilment of the UN SDGs through ESG, digital transformation and Tech for Good by addressing real life, human-centric challenges.
 She is a commercial translator with a hands-on approach, creating a viable bridge between data analytics, sustainability, and strategic business value.
 Irena is a Board Member of AWAR and has spent over 15 years in the financial services industry, most recently as a Commercial Officer and a Senior Vice President at investment management firm Amedeo (2013-2019), and as a Partner in the origination and structuring team at asset manager, Doric Asset Finance (2008-2013).
 Irena has worked in the Corporate Finance and Investment Banking divisions of leading global financial institutions between 2004 and 2008.